openssl/openssl/doc/designs/dtlsv1_3/dtlsv1_3-main.md

   implementation will be encrypted.
 * The implementation only accepts ACKs after DTLSv1.3 has been negotiated.
 ACKs that are received when DTLSv1.3 has not been negotiated is handled with a fatal alert as any other unexpected message.
+ACKs that are received before version negotiation are dropped.
+* The implementation ignores ACKs received for messages other than KeyUpdates, NewSessionTicket and Finish (client).

 Missing functionality: